alegiac95/Imaging-transcriptomics/README.md

 analysis = imt.ImagingTranscriptomics(my_data, n_components=1)
 analysis.run()
+# If instead of running PLS you want to analysze the data with correlation you can run the analysis with:
+analysis.run(method="corr")
 ```

 Once completed the results will be part of the `analysis` object and can be accessed with `analysis.gene_results`.